moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 To access the mining menu, click on the advanced tab.

-Here we want to change mode to P2Pool.
-We're going to leave everything else as default for now. let's now click *Start mining*.
+Here we want to change mode to P2Pool and confirm we're using the *mini* side chain, which is recomended for all new users.
+We're going to leave everything else as default for now.

+Let's now click *Start mining*.

 To continue, the Monero software will need to install the additional P2Pool software.
 It will automatically install it to the same location and all we have to do is select *yes*.